josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 Many applications require an administration section where privileged users can make changes.
-This is often done through a special URL such as [Admin / users / edit / 5](admin/users/edit/5.md).
+This is often done through a special URL such as `/admin/users/edit/5`.
 In CakePHP, prefix routing can be enabled from within the core configuration file by setting the prefixes with Routing.prefixes.
 Note that prefixes, although related to the router, are to be configured in